dturk0610/EE465/Lab 2/README.md

 6. Readme documentation.

-In order to run/interact with this webpage, either pull this repo as a whole, to download the common folder and the lab folder separately, then double click on the [lab2.html](lab2.html) file.
+In order to run/interact with this webpage, either pull this repo as a whole, or download the common folder and the lab folder separately, then double click on the [lab2.html](lab2.html) file.